In this tutorial, you’ll learn how to create and render MP4 video files from JSON, step by step, using Creatomate’s video generation API.

 And that's it!
 You can now customize the content for each video or generate new JSON for every render, giving you complete control over the video creation process.

-JSON-to-video opens up powerful possibilities for automated video creation.
-Once you understand the JSON format, you can create personalized videos at scale, integrate video generation into your applications, automate repetitive video creation tasks, build sophisticated video workflows, and more.
+Creating videos from JSON opens up powerful possibilities for automated video creation.
+Once you understand the JSON format, you can generate personalized videos at scale, integrate video generation directly into your applications, automate repetitive tasks, and build sophisticated video workflows.

-The key is to start simple: begin with a basic template, observe the JSON structure, make small incremental changes, and gradually move on to more complex projects.
-In no time, you'll be able to create professional-quality videos entirely through code.
+The key is to start simple.
+Begin with a basic template, explore the JSON structure, make small incremental changes, and gradually work your way toward more complex projects.
+In no time, you’ll be able to create professional-quality videos entirely through code.

-Remember: you don't need to memorize every JSON property.
-Use the visual editor to design your videos, then export and adjust the underlying JSON.
-This hybrid approach gives you the best of both worlds: intuitive design tools plus programmatic control.
+You don’t need to memorize every JSON property.
+Use the visual editor to design your videos, then export and refine the underlying JSON.
+This hybrid approach gives you the best of both worlds: an intuitive design experience combined with full programmatic control.